jasonkwan/solace-candidate-assignment-main/DISCUSSION.md

 2. Consider implementing case insensitive search

 3. Didn't have time to enhance the styles.
-Instead of modifying the styles of each tag, consider adapting the material-ui components to replace all/most native html tags (eg. <table> => <Table> etc).
+Instead of modifying the styles of each tag, consider adapting the material-ui components to replace all/most native html tags (eg. table -> Table, input -> TextField etc).
 They are proven and well tuned to provide consistent ui.
 Eventually, consider developing/adapting to some set of company-wide `Design System` components to unify ui/styles.